AndrewAnnex/SpiceyPy/docs/installation.rst

     need to do any of the following commands.
 Installing from source is intended for advanced users.
-Users on machines running Windows should take note that attempting to install from source will require software such as visual studio and additonal environment configuration.
+Users on machines running Windows should take note that attempting to install from source will require software such as visual studio and additional environment configuration.
 Given the complexity of this Windows users are highly encouraged to stick with the releases made available through PyPi/Anaconda Cloud.